acquia/http-hmac-java/README.md

 ## Client

-The HMAC Authorization header can be added to an HTTP request by using the Apache HTTP Client and the com.acquia.http.HMACHttpRequestInterceptor.
+The HMAC Authorization header can be added to an HTTP request by using the Apache HTTP Client and the com.acquia.http.HMACHttpRequestInterceptor class.
 To configure the HMACHttpRequestInterceptor, the constructor takes four arguments:

 1. Provider
 2. Access Key
 3. Secret Key
 4. HMAC Algorithm (ex.
 SHA1)

-If custom headers should be added to the message that will encrypted then use the 'HMACHttpRequestInterceptor#setCustomHeaders' method to include them.
+If custom headers need to be added to the message that will encrypted then specify their names by calling the 'HMACHttpRequestInterceptor#setCustomHeaders' method.

-Example: Added the authorization header for the provider = Acquia, access key = 1, secret key = secret-key and customer headers = 'Custom1' using the algorithm = 'SHA1'
+Example: Add the authorization header for the provider = Acquia, access key = 1, secret key = secret-key and customer headers = 'Custom1' using the algorithm = 'SHA1'

 ```